mpv-player/mpv/DOCS/man/input.rst

     The player itself does not use any data in it (although some builtin scripts may).
     The property is not preserved across player restarts.

+    The following sub-paths are reserved for internal uses or have special semantics:
+    ``user-data/osc``, ``user-data/mpv``.
+Unless noted otherwise, the semantics of any properties under these sub-paths can change at any time and may not be relied upon, and writing to these properties may prevent builtin scripts from working properly.

     Sub-paths can be accessed directly; e.g. ``user-data/my-script/state/a`` can be read, written, or observed.